Contraception: No one size fits all

 - No restrictions related to religious beliefs

-- Less effective than LARCs¹
+- Less effective than long-acting reversible contraceptives

-- No protection against sexually transmitted infections (STIs)
+- Does not protect against sexually transmitted infections